berenslab/contrastive-graphs/readme.md

 all stored in a hierarchy within `runs`.
 Aggregates of those experiments are then collected in `dataframes` (which consists mostly of `.parquet` and `.h5` files).
 In `media` all of the output files are stored.
+The folder `bin` holds code to create some binaries that are used for the experiments or for plotting.
 The repository does not hold any of these files (except for the source code).
 You can either reproduce them by running the experiments or reach out to the authors to request data files.